How the Jews in Elephantine, Egypt Celebrated Passover in 419 BCE. DO YOU HAVE TO BURN YOUR HAMETZ? IS WINE CHAMETZ?

-Some contemporary Karaites (like Hakham Avraham Qanai) maintain that this is clear proof ” documentary evidence that at the time of the last Nevi’im that alcoholic wine (שכר) ‘was considered Hames (חמיר in Aramaic).”
+Some contemporary Karaites (like Hakham Avraham Qanai) maintain that this document constitutes clear proof , documentary evidence, that at the time of the last Nevi’im (prophets) alcoholic wine (שכר) ‘was considered Hames (חמיר in Aramaic).
 He also adds: “This puts to rest the argument that the Karaite prohibition on alcoholic wine during Hagh HaMassot was an invention of the Middle Ages” (although in a different place Qanai maintains that: “The word Shekhar refers to all types of intoxicating beverages.
 Wine can also be Shekhar, but, since the commandment already mentioned wine and forbids the consumption of Shekhar as well as wine, it is obviously referring to other types of Shekhar.
 Also since it list wine vinegar separately from Shekhar vinegar, the reference to Shekhar is obviously not to wine.
 The word Shekhar is found in other Semitic languages as well and almost always refers to other intoxicating beverages.
-In Jewish Aramaic Shkikra means intoxicating drink; in Imperial Aramaic it means beer, ale, mead; in Akkadian it is beer, fermented alcoholic beverage; in Syriac it is intoxicating drink, as also in Christian Palestininan Aramaic; in Mandæan it is intoxicating drink; in Arabic Sakar [سكر] intoxicating drink, wine, which developed into the loan-word in Greek σικερα [Síkera] meaning intoxicating drink, beer, which would have been made primarily from barley in contrast to Sove’ [סבא] which is beer made from wheat”.
+In Jewish Aramaic Shkikra means intoxicating drink; in Imperial Aramaic it means beer, ale, mead; in Akkadian it is beer, fermented alcoholic beverage; in Syriac it is intoxicating drink, as also in Christian Palestininan Aramaic; in Mandæan it is intoxicating drink; in Arabic Sakar [سكر] intoxicating drink, wine, which developed into the loan-word in Greek σικερα [Síkera] meaning intoxicating drink, beer, which would have been made primarily from barley in contrast to Sove’ [סבא] which is beer made from wheat”).

-Scholars are of different opinions as to what exactly -s-k-r שכר refers to.
+Scholars are of differing opinions as to what exactly -s-k-r שכר refers to.
 Some contend that it refers only to alcoholic wine, others contend that all intoxicating beverages fall under this category.
 Today most Karaite Jews 2 refrain from consuming wine on Passover because they consider it as falling under the prohibition against fermented foods.

 “let it not be seen among you; do not bring it into your houses, but seal it up during those days.”

 Qanai maintains: the Aramaic word HTM does not only mean “seal” but also “cut off”/“end”.
 The Torah command WeLo’ Yera’eh Lekha Hames WeLo’ Yera’eh Kekh Se’or BeKhol Gevulekha, i.e., anywhere within the boundaries of the land of Israel, whether in your house or outside of it.
 The term Lo Yera’eh Lekha does not mean just “it shall not be seen” but “it shall not be found”/“it shall not be present” with you.
-See Shemot 34:3.
+See Exodus 34:3.

 However, others understand it to have meant that it is simply an injunction to keep them completely out of sight.
-The Papyrus seems to support the latter understanding of the verse, i.e. get the hamess out of your houses and seal them away somewhere so they won’t be seen for the duration of the holiday.
+The Papyrus seems to support the latter understanding of the verse, i.e. get the hametz out of your houses and seal them away somewhere so they won’t be seen for the duration of the holiday.

 1. For more on the Elephantine Colony see here.
 The Hebrew Wikipedia erroneously attributes the destruction of the Yeb Temple by local Egyptians, due to their abhorrence of animal sacrifices.
 It cites the verse וַיֹּאמֶר מֹשֶׁה, לֹא נָכוֹן לַעֲשׂוֹת כֵּן, כִּי תּוֹעֲבַת מִצְרַיִם, נִזְבַּח לַה’ אֱלֹהֵינוּ: הֵן נִזְבַּח אֶת-תּוֹעֲבַת מִצְרַיִם, לְעֵינֵיהֶם–וְלֹא יִסְקְלֻנוּ” (שמות ח’ כב) in order to back up that contention.
 But it is patently wrong because Egyptians did engage in animal sacrifice during and after that period. see here and here and here